 Here are some of the pros and cons of becoming a union painter:

 Pros of Being a Union Painter

 - It pays well.
-For example, a journeyman painter in Chicago, in 2011, earned nearly $40 per hour after completing a three-year apprentice program.
-Union painter wages will vary depending on where you live in the United States.
+For example, a journeyman painter in Chicago, in 2021, earned nearly $49.30 per hour after completing a three-year apprentice program.
+Not bad.
+Union painter wages will vary though depending on where you live in the United States.